 This is a story about a small group of young artists in Romania (zoom-in on Bucharest, please) and their endeavour of trying to make it in the Art world.
 We do not know how this will turn out.

 The rather arid landscape of art gallery presence in a small South-Eastern country was no fertile ground to grow into a blossoming artist, in the 2010s.
-The decade before that, Bucharest didn’t even have any private galleries, as the intellectual layer of society was focused on the more palpable aspects of the newly gained capitalist freedom right after the 1989 Christmas Revolution.
+Two decades before that, Bucharest didn’t even have any private galleries, as the intellectual layer of society was focused on the more palpable aspects of the newly gained capitalist freedom right after the 1989 Christmas Revolution.

 The highlights for everyone were the shiny new stores and a mind-blowing openness to everything western: cable tv, imported products and a general hope of development for entrepreneurship and culture.
 Little did we knew back then, that we were experimenting the wild-wild East, where corruption took hold, often under the guise of “investment” and brought the worst proposal a young capitalist society can start off with: down-selling the entire national production equipment and industrial sector, as scraps, in a matter of five to ten years.
 As a consequence of this and other examples of difficult transitions, poverty struck a large population, and political crises started rolling – and continue to this day.